RachidBoubekeur-dev/Groupomania/README.md

 2. Still in your terminal, go to the newly created folder Groupomania.

-3. In backend and frontend folder, install the packages necessary for the proper functioning of the project via the `npm install` command.
+3. In backend and frontend/my-vue-app folder, install the packages necessary for the proper functioning of the project via the `npm install` command.

 4. In the backend folder once all the dependencies are installed start the server with `node server`.

-5. In the frontend folder once all the dependencies are installed start the server with `npm run serve`.
+5. In the frontend/my-vue-app folder once all the dependencies are installed start the server with `npm run serve`.